Revisionist Zionism: Early history of Revisionist Zionism

 The British included Transjordan within the borders of the British Mandate for Palestine, at the same time excluding it from Jewish settlement.

 Revisionist Zionism was based on a vision of "political Zionism", which Jabotinsky regarded as following the legacy of Theodor Herzl, the founder of modern political Zionism.
-His main demand was the creation of Greater Israel on both sides of the Jordan River, and was against partitioning Palestine with the Arabs, such as suggested by the Peel Commission.
+His main demand was the creation of Greater Israel on both sides of the Jordan River, and was against partitioning Palestine with the Arabs, as suggested by the Peel Commission.

-The 1921 British establishment of Transjordan (the modern-day state of Jordan) adversely affected this goal, and it was a great setback for the movement.
+The 1921 British establishment of Transjordan (the modern-day state of Jordan) adversely affected this goal and was a major setback for the movement.
 Before Israel achieved statehood in 1948, Revisionist Zionism became known for its advocacy of more belligerent, assertive postures and actions against both British and Arab control of the region.

 Criticism of the Churchill White Paper of 1922 sparked the establishment of the Revisionist Union.
 The central committee of the Revisionist Union defined its relationship with Great Britain as one of mutual loyalty but it was at odds with the mandatory administration.
 In the 1920s, Revisionist leadership wanted clearly to define the relationship of the Revisionist movement and the British Empire.
 It supported the proposal of British MP Josiah Wedgewood to make Palestine a Seventh Dominion of the British Empire.
-The proposal was ratified at the third Revisionist world conference which took place from December 26, 1928, to December 30, 1928.
+The proposal was ratified at the third Revisionist world conference which took place from 26 December 1928, to 30 December 1928.
 A year later, the proposal was approved by the executive committee as part of its working plan.

 Jabotinsky established the Revisionist Party in 1925 with the intention of replacing the General Zionists.
 The 1929 riots by Arabs in Palestine led to the radicalization of the Zionist movement.
 This led to the dwindling of the General Zionist movement and the struggle for leadership in the 1931 elections to the 17th Zionist Congress between Revisionist Zionists and Labor Zionists.
 In the 1929 elections to the 16th Congress, the Revisionists won only 7% of the votes, but in the 1931 elections, they won 21% of the votes.